opentargets/genetics-v2d-data/README.md

 #### Locus overlap table

-Table showing the degree of overlapping tag variants for each (study_id, index_variant) found within 5Mb of each other.
+Table showing the number of overlapping tag variants for each (study_id, index_variant) found within 5Mb of each other.
 This calculated using: (i) only finemapping sets, (ii) only LD sets, (iii) a combination of finemapping and LD, prefering finemapping over LD where available.

 Columns:
   - `study_id_A`: locusA unique identifier for study